 In the pull-down menu, choose File > Export, a window will ask where to save the PDF file.
 Save the file to the appropriate location.
 An "Export Adobe PDF" window will open with options to generate a PDF with optimal print compliance.
-The screen shots below illustrate the settings required for Large Format Printing Process.
-An Adobe PDF Preset can be requested from PrismTech.
+The screen shots below illustrate the settings required for large format printing.
+An Adobe PDF preset can be requested.